-Users iPhone Backup Extractor are able to automatically export their data to PDF, HTML, VCard, ICAL, VCF or CSV formats for easy access.
+Users of iPhone Backup Extractor are able to automatically export their data to PDF, HTML, VCard, ICAL, VCF or CSV formats for easy access.

 Some users may wish to directly manipulate the raw files stored in their backups using expert mode.
 These are often comprised of SQLite database (